bullioncapital/developer-exercise/README.md

 ## Instructions

 - Fork the repository
-- The backend currently servers a dataset to the front end
+- The backend currently serves a dataset to the front end
   - The frontend appears to lock up when viewing all that data
   - Implement pagination to reduce load on the browser
   - Implement caching to reduce load on the database